LIGA: Mask

-X-ray masks are composed of a transparent, low-Z carrier, a patterned high-Z absorber, and a metallic ring for alignment and heat removal.
+X-ray masks are composed of a transparent low-Z carrier, a patterned high-Z absorber, and a metallic ring for alignment and heat removal.
 Due to extreme temperature variations induced by the X-ray exposure, carriers are fabricated from materials with high thermal conductivity to reduce thermal gradients.
 Currently, vitreous carbon and graphite are considered the best material, as their use significantly reduces side-wall roughness.
-Silicon, silicon nitride, titanium, and diamond are also in use as carrier substrates but not preferred, as the required thin membranes are comparatively fragile and titanium masks tend to round sharp features due to edge fluorescence.
-Absorbers are gold, nickel, copper, tin, lead, and other X-ray absorbing metals.
+Silicon, silicon nitride, titanium, and diamond are also used as carrier substrates but not preferred, as the required thin membranes are comparatively fragile and titanium masks tend to round sharp features due to edge fluorescence.
+Absorbers are gold, nickel, copper, tin, lead, and other X-ray-absorbing metals.

 Masks can be fabricated in several fashions.
-The most accurate and expensive masks are those created by electron beam lithography, which provides resolutions as fine as 0.1 μm in resist 4 μm thick and 3 μm features in resist 20 μm thick.
-An intermediate method is the plated photomask which provides 3-μm resolution and can be outsourced at a cost on the order of $1000 per mask.
+The most accurate and expensive masks are those created by electron-beam lithography, which provides resolutions as fine as 0.1 μm in resist 4 μm thick and 3 μm features in resist 20 μm thick.
+An intermediate method is the plated photomask, which provides 3-μm resolution and can be outsourced at a cost on the order of $1000 per mask.
 The least expensive method is a direct photomask, which provides 15-μm resolution in resist 80 μm thick.
 In summary, masks can cost between $1000 and $20,000 and take between two weeks and three months for delivery.
 Due to the small size of the market, each LIGA group typically has its own mask-making capability.
 Future trends in mask creation include larger formats, from a diameter of 100 mm to 150 mm, and smaller feature sizes.

 Substrate

 The starting material is a flat substrate, such as a silicon wafer or a polished disc of beryllium, copper, titanium, or other material.
 The substrate, if not already electrically conductive, is covered with a conductive plating base, typically through sputtering or evaporation.

-The fabrication of high-aspect-ratio structures requires the use of a photoresist able to form a mold with vertical sidewalls.
-Thus the photoresist must have a high selectivity and be relatively free from stress when applied in thick layers.
-The typical choice, poly(methyl methacrylate) (PMMA) is applied to the substrate by a glue-down process in which a precast, high-molecular-weight sheet of PMMA is attached to the plating base on the substrate.
+The fabrication of high-aspect-ratio structures requires the use of a photoresist able to form a mold with vertical sidewalls; thus, the photoresist must have a high selectivity and be relatively free from stress when applied in thick layers.
+The typical choice, poly(methyl methacrylate) (PMMA), is applied to the substrate by a glue-down process in which a precast, high-molecular-weight sheet of PMMA is attached to the plating base on the substrate.
 The applied photoresist is then milled down to the precise height by a fly cutter prior to pattern transfer by X-ray exposure.
 Because the layer must be relatively free from stress, this glue-down process is preferred over alternative methods such as casting.
 Further, the cutting of the PMMA sheet by the fly cutter requires specific operating conditions and tools to avoid introducing any stress and crazing of the photoresist.